POORVIRDDY/EduNavigator/README.md

 # Admission Enquiry Chatbot

-A mini project that leverages Natural Language Processing (NLP) to automate and streamline the process of responding to admission-related queries in educational institutions.
+A project that leverages Natural Language Processing (NLP) to automate and streamline the process of responding to admission-related queries in educational institutions.

 ---